+Reporting Year: 5

-Reporting Year: 4 Annual Report Year: Calendar Year Beginning and End Dates: January 1, 2022 - December 31, 2022 2 MS4 Operator Level: Level 1 Name of MS4/Permittee: Town of Copper Canyon Contact Name: Ms. Donna Welsh, Town Administrator Telephone Number: 940-241-2677 Mailing Address: 400 Woodland Drive Copper Canyon, TX 75077 Email Address: townadministrator@coppercanyon-tx.org A copy of the annual report was submitted to the TCEQ Region.
-Yes No Region the annual report was submitted to: TCEQ Region 4.
-B. Status of Compliance with the MS4 GP and SWMP (Part IV Section B.2(a)) 1.
-Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2) Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. × BMPs have been met or progress has been made towards the goal.
-Permittee is currently in compliance with recordkeeping and reporting requirements.
-Report is being submitted for Year 3, 2021.
-Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edward Aquifer limitations, compliance permit.
+Annual Report Year: Calendar Year

+Beginning and End Dates: January 1, 2023 - December 31, 2023

+MS4 Operator Level: Level 1

+Name of MS4/Permittee: Town of Copper Canyon

+Contact Name: Troy Meyer, Town Administrator

+Telephone Number: 940-241-2677

+Mailing Address: 400 Woodland Drive Copper Canyon, TX 75077

+Email Address: townadministrator@coppercanyon-tx.org

+A copy of the annual report was submitted to the TCEQ Region.

+Region the annual report was submitted to: TCEQ Region 4.

+B. Status of Compliance with the MS4 GP and SWMP (Part IV Section B.2(a))

+1. Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)

+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. ★ BMPs have been met or progress has been made towards the goal.
+Permittee is currently in compliance with recordkeeping and reporting requirements. ¥ Report is being submitted for Year 5, 2023.
+Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edward Aquifer limitations, compliance history, etc.). × Copper Canyon meets the eligibility requirements of the permit.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report. × Copper Canyon reviewed and proposed changes to the SWMP.
-SWMP.

-Copper Canyon reviewed and proposed changes to the